-- The 9:30am service is our family Eucharist, with strong congregational singing using a variety of resources, a brief children’s homily, and choral music by the Girls Choir and the Schola Cantorum.
-In order to make it more appropriate for children, this service is about 45 minutes in length, and is followed by Christian Education for all ages.
+- The 9:15am service is our family Eucharist, with strong congregational singing using a variety of resources, a brief children’s homily, and choral music.
+In order to make it more appropriate for children, this service is about 45 minutes in length, and is followed by Christian Education and fellowship for all ages.

-- The 11:15am service features strong congregational singing and choral music by our Choir of Men & Choristers.
+- The 11:15am service features strong congregational singing and choral music by our Choir.
 The preaching relates the scriptures of the day to our daily lives, and the choral music is carefully chosen to relate to the themes of the season.

 WHAT IS MORNING PRAYER?

 - This is a brief service that includes the reading of scripture, psalms, canticles and prayers

 - Morning prayer originated after the Anglican Reformation, when Thomas Cramner reduced the eight monastic offices to two services (Morning and Evening Prayer)

 - Daily Mass is a 45-minute Eucharist service